I went to Syracuse by train from Catania for a day trip. Like in most of Southern Italy, the trains are infrequent.

 How about?

 The sea didn’t seem too rough when looking at it, but I swam near the rocks (not the best choice) and the waves tossed me around like a fish.
 I lost my watch, yet surprisingly managed to find it.
 I ended up with lots and lots of scratches all over my body.
-Interestingly, I didn’t notice until my travel-friends pointed out that my back was bleeding.
+Interestingly, I didn’t notice until my travel buddies pointed out that my back was bleeding.
 Ultimately, this experience was part of me reconciling with the environment.
 I loved it because it made me feel more alive.

 waves + rocks = blood